the-butterfly-effect/tbe/index.md

 We have packages of the latest version available for the following Linux distributions and Windows:

 If you need them, please refer to our [installation instructions](install).
+If you want to know what's most popular, please take a look at our [download statistics](http://www.somsubhra.com/github-release-stats/?username=kaa-ching&repository=tbe).

 | Operating System       | MD5SUM     | &nbsp;Download files&nbsp; | Notes |
 |:-----------------------|:----------:|:--------------------------:|:------|